cfaujour/ICD10-ATC-Embeddings/README.md

 ---

-## Citation
+## Citation & acknowledgements

-If you use the ICD-10–ATC Unified Embedding Space, or derived representations, please cite the accompanying paper:
+If you use the ICD-10–ATC Unified Embedding Space, or any derived representations, please cite the accompanying paper:

-> *Medical Code Embeddings from Claims-Based Co-occurrences: A Unified Semantic Space for ICD-10 Diagnoses and ATC *
+> *Medical Code Embeddings from Claims-Based Co-occurrences: A Unified Semantic Space for ICD-10 Diagnoses and ATC*
-> *C.Faujour, S.Bouee, C.Emery, A-S.Jannot*
+> C. Faujour, S. Bouée, C. Emery, A.-S. Jannot
-> *NPJ Digital Medicine* (submitted) [link to come]
+> *NPJ Digital Medicine* (submitted) [link to be added]

-This helps support continued sharing of research resources.
+Citing the paper helps support continued sharing of research resources.

+---

+### Acknowledgements

+This work was carried out in the context of the author’s PhD research, within the **HeKA team** (Université Paris Cité, Inria Paris), and in collaboration with **CEMKA**.

 ---